 Tribal communities are vulnerable by unsafe and often inaccessible roads, bridges and ferries.
-There are aging and unsafe bridges that are used for economic development for tribal nations and to transport children to school that are in need of repair.
+There are aging and unsafe bridges that are used for economic development for Tribal nations and to transport children to school that are in need of improvement.
 Failing infrastructure is not only inconvenient but causes financial constraints on our families.
 Since our infrastructure is our economic foundation it is beneficial that we improve it to allow for increase in our gross domestic product, jobs and our connections with our international markets.
 When we observe our infrastructure we understand that most of our problem is hidden and we don't notice it until it is inoperable.
 When we focus our attention on solutions our infrastructure will improve.

 - TTP Bridge Program Funding Flowchart

 - TTP Bridge Program Flowchart

 - Recording of a June 3, 2020 webinar update about the TTP Bridge Program

 On November 15, 2021, President Biden signed the Infrastructure Investment and Jobs Act (IIJA) (Public Law 117-58, also known as the “Bipartisan Infrastructure Law”) into law.
 The Bipartisan Infrastructure Law is the largest long-term investment in our infrastructure and economy in our Nation’s history.
 It provides $550 billion over fiscal years 2022 through 2026 in new Federal investment in infrastructure, including in roads, bridges, and mass transit, water infrastructure, resilience, and broadband.

 Resources for Preparing a TTP Bridge Program Application

 Any time during the year, in accordance with 23 CFR 661.25, the Tribe can submit an application package for preliminary engineering (PE) and/or Construction funding.

 - See FHWA Program Delivery Guide – Chapter XIII, Tribal Transportation Program (TTP) - Bridge Program